What is Nightline?

 Who do we serve?

-Nightline is a service for the student community of Barnard College and Columbia University.
-If you are looking for support but aren’t a student, NYC Well has a very similar free, confidential listening line that is much better able to respond to non-student needs.
+Nightline is a service that serves both the undergraduate and graduate student communities of Columbia University and Barnard College.
+If you are looking for support but aren’t a student, NYC Well has a very similar free, confidential listening line that is better able to respond to non-student needs.
 They also offer text and web chat services.